Investing in Detroit Business Before, During, and Beyond COVID-19

 In typical fashion, Que went to work finding new customers and following up on contracts already and successfully secured orders to supply 80 + meals per day, 7 days a week.

 Fair Food Network started working with Que in January 2019 where she secured the people’s choice award in a story slam event at our six-week brand training.
 Support grew as the coronavirus began to penetrate more deeply into the community.

 Through one-on-one consulting, we worked with Que to pivot her business model during the COVID crisis, assess cash flow and financial projections, and provide support connecting with existing lenders to secure deferrals for loan payments.
 We also engaged CPA support to help tune up accounting practices.
 In addition, we were thrilled to be able to provide Cooking with Que a $35,000 Loan.

 Together, our integrated financing and business assistance support is helping Que not only weather this transition but lead in her community’s recovery.
-Today, Que’s business is on the rise as her team delivers locally sourced, healthy food to Detroiters during the pandemic.
+Que helped provide food to quarantine locations and Detroit city employees who were working 24/7 on the pandemic.
+Today, her business is on the rise as her team continues to provide locally sourced, healthy food to Detroiters.

 “Working with Fair Food Network’s Fair Food Fund allowed us to review our company with a fine-tooth comb.
 We learned how to operate at scale and maximize our relationships with new and past clients.
 Technical assistance was also provided to do audits of our finances and processes so we can grow our local client base,” said Que Broden.
 “With the new loan and technical assistance, we are going to grow our meal prep aspect of the business.
 It really drives our mission to provide healthy food to the community, which has never been more critical.”